 While the number of entrants rose dramatically, from around 500 entrants in 2018 to 1,028 in 2019, over 40% of entrants – including seven of twelve of this year’s winners – identified that they came from “a working-class background”.

 ‘I think it’s wonderful to see that.
 Class is one of those hidden areas of marginalisation, and the truth is there are so many points of intersection between class and other kinds of marginalisation.
 So it’s a joy to see people recognising the potential to break down some of those barriers in an industry in which it’s not just class – but also income – that can plays a very big part in people’s ability to progress in it.’

 Hudson, who also be presented the 2019 Awards at the South Bank on 25 October, says:

 ‘I think there’s a general awareness that’s been growing for some time that publishing has not perhaps been a particularly welcoming place to those who are in any way different.
 I’ve definitely seen a real increase in people owning their working-class-ness instead of trying to hid behind an accent and assimilate.’

-‘Creative Future have been as nuanced as they possibly can be in that area, and that itself is a radical form of not just seeing this issue as just “You’re working class,” or “You’re from an ethic minority”, but actually understanding that for some people there are several barriers and each present their own problem, which is maybe a next step towards diversifying the industry.’
+“Creative Future has been as nuanced as they possibly can be in that area, and that itself is a radical form of not just seeing this issue as just “You’re working class,” or “You’re from an ethnic minority”, but actually understanding that for some people there are several barriers and each present their own problem, which is maybe a next step towards diversifying the industry.”

 Susan Downer won the Platinum Prize for her deeply moving story Home, which took its title directly from this year’s competition theme.
 ‘I’d been extremely concerned about the government’s hostile environment policy.
 My parents are from that Windrush generation and that hurt personally,’ the Sheffield-based writer explains.
 ‘The story was my act of solidarity with all those people who find the rug pulled out from under their feet and who feel their lives start to unravel.’